Calvin-LL/webpack-image-rotate-loader/README.md

 ## Usage

-This loader outputs a the raw rotated image file. `"file-loader"` or another loader capable of handling image files should be place before this loader (**before** since webpack loaders are run from the last one to the first).
+This loader outputs a raw rotated image file. `"file-loader"` or another loader capable of handling image files should be place before this loader (_before_ since webpack loaders are run from the last one to the first).

 If you only want to rotate some but not all images, check out [webpack-query-loader](https://github.com/CoolCyberBrain/webpack-query-loader) or use webpack's `resourceQuery`.